PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 You can always call the [help](https://en.wikipedia.org/wiki/Help!) parameter ( pcdl\_command -h), to access the man page for a pcdl command!

-Please spend some time to learn about each of the 18 commands, by studying its man page.
+Please spend some time to learn about each of the about 20 commands, by studying its man page.
 This will truly make you a power user!